AlexBeauchemin/ambiant/README.md

 ## TODO:

-* Only show public radios on homepage
 * Order homepage radio by viewers descending
 * Make top radios reactive (may have to push number of viewers via set interval)
 * Handle restricted videos
+* Only subscribed users config
 * Logo
-* Home categories (most popular, recent with playlist, twitch streamers)
+* Home categories (most popular, twitch streamers)
 * Do not allow blocked songs in related
 * Use postcss (currently not avaiblable with meteor+scss) for autoprefixer
 * Delete guests user after some time + radio